2009 Ladies Tour of Qatar: Stage 3

-Team Flexpoint split the bunch with about 10 kilometres to go.
+split the bunch with about 10 kilometres to go.
 After the bunch regrouped slightly, Ellen van Dijk attacked with 800 metres to go.
 The headwind was very strong and Van Dijk couldn't stay away.
 The bunch sprint was won by Giorgia Bronzini before Rochelle Gilmore and Kirsten Wild, who won the general and points classification.
 Ellen van Dijk, finishing 6th, won the Best Young Rider's classification.